Baked Alaska (influencer)

-Early life and education
+Early life

 Gionet was born in Anchorage, Alaska, to a family of eight.
 His father is a pharmacist and his mother is a nurse.
 Both his parents are devout Christians who operate a non-profit organization aimed at promoting Christianity and providing medical supplies to orphanages in eastern Russia.
 During his formative years, Gionet was actively involved in his parents' charity and went to Russia with them numerous times.
 Five of his siblings were adopted from Russia.
 As an adolescent, Gionet spent a year and a half in the Russian city of Petropavlovsk-Kamchatsky.
 He later said that part of his "chaotic nature" may have stemmed from this experience.

 In 2006, Gionet left Alaska for Los Angeles and attended Azusa Pacific University, where he graduated with a Bachelor of Science in marketing.